 Questions:

-Massive bleeding blood loss of > 4 units.
+Massive bleeding loss of > 4 units.

 Bleeding - blood loss of 3 - 4 units.